The Dangers in My Heart: Anime

 In August 2022, it was announced that the manga would receive an anime television series adaptation.
 The series is produced by Shin-Ei Animation and directed by Hiroaki Akagi, with scripts written by Jukki Hanada, character designs handled by Masato Katsumata, and music composed by Kensuke Ushio.
 It aired from April 2 to June 18, 2023, on the NUMAnimation programming block on TV Asahi and its affiliates.
 The opening theme is "Shayō" (斜陽) performed by Yorushika, while the ending theme is "Sū Sentimental" (数センチメンタル) performed by Kohana Lam.
 At Anime NYC 2022, Sentai Filmworks announced that they licensed the series and is streaming it on Hidive.
 Plus Media Networks Asia to carried the anime in Southeast Asia, to be premiered on Aniplus Asia.
+In the United Kingdom and Ireland, Anime Limited released the first season with a collector's edition on January 19, 2026, while a standard edition was released on March 30, 2026.

 On December 10, 2023, an animated collection of shorts based on the spin-off series posted on the author's Twitter account, titled "Twi-Yaba", was released in a standalone episode with the official English title of "Bonus Dangers".
 The shorts within the special last a few minutes each.
 Each short contains either a standalone gag, view into their daily lives, or a holiday special.

 A second season was announced after the airing of the twelfth episode, and aired from January 7 to March 31, 2024, on the same programming block.
 The opening theme is "Boku wa..." (僕は...), performed by Atarayo, while the ending theme is "Koi Shiteru Jibun Sura Aiserunda" (恋してる自分すら愛せるんだ), performed by Kohana Lam.
 The opening animation is storyboarded and directed by Tetsurō Araki, who is known for directing the anime series Attack on Titan, and produced with the assistance from Wit Studio.
 (Note: Information is taken from the ending credits of each episode.)

 Some scenes take place at Meguro Station and Senzoku Station.

 A compilation film version with extra footage was announced during the "Fan Kansha Kikaku!!
 TV Anime Boku no Kokoro no Yabai Yatsu Furikaeri Jōei-kai ~Bokura wa Futatabi Atsumatta" event on September 29, 2024.
-The film is set to premiere in Japanese theaters on February 13, 2026.
+The theme song of the film is "Madder" (茜, akane), performed by Yorushika.
+The film premiered in Japanese theaters on February 13, 2026, by Toei Company and Avex Pictures.

+On March 14, 2026, a third season of the anime series was announced at a staff stage greeting event.
+It is set to premiere in 2027.